 Salted Caramel

 This caramel cooks in a skillet and is easy for beginners.
 Cook it on high heat to start the browning and caramelization.
 It will turn a light yellow color when it starts to caramelize.
-From this point, it can become too dark quickly, so be careful about letting it cook too long, or it will take on a burnt taste.
+From this point, it can go from too dark to burnt quickly, so be careful not to let it cook too long, or it will take on a burnt taste.
 As soon as the caramel becomes the color of honey, turn off the heat and remove it from the hot burner.
 Caramel will continue to brown without heat if it remains on a hot stove burner.

 Whisk in the whipping cream, butter, and salt.
 Stir until smooth.
 It is better to use room-temperature cream when making this caramel.
-Otherwise, cold cream can chill the caramel too quickly and produce candy pieces in it.
-Stir well to make a smooth caramel.
+Otherwise, cold cream can chill the caramel too quickly, producing candy pieces.
+Stir well until smooth.
 The amount of salt in this caramel recipe makes a salted caramel.
 However, you can use just a pinch of salt if you want a subtle salt flavor.

 Caramel Pecan Cake